skramm/homog2d/docs/homog2d_manual.md

 ```

 You can check if it fullfilths the requirements to be a polygon (must be closed and no intersections),
-and if it is, you can get its area:
+If it is, you can get its area:
 ```C++
 Polygon pl;
 // ... add points